ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ### Step 2: Initiate Purchase Action

-Navigate to the factory in your toolkit and select the `eosio.nft.ft::purchase.a` action.
+Navigate to the `Factory` page under the `Uniq Actions` section of the toolkit and then start typing `purchase` into the search bar.
+Then select the `Purchase Uniqs directly` action.

 ![](./images/purchase-action-builder.png)